 When Walt Disney tinkered with his attractions at Disneyland to improve them and give visitors something new to experience, he called it "plussing."
-In 2015, Six Flags Magic Mountain plussed its classic Colossus roller coaster -- big time.
+In 2015, Six Flags Magic Mountain plussed its classic Colossus roller coaster—big time.

-The ride was the world's tallest and fastest wooden coaster when it opened in 1978 and was a beloved fixture at the park.
+The ride was the world’s tallest and fastest wooden coaster when it opened in 1978 and was a beloved fixture at the park.
 In recent years, however, it had become excessively rough and was, ahem, coasting on its reputation.
 Six Flags converted it into a steel-wood hybrid coaster, made significant changes to its layout, and gave it a new name: Twisted Colossus.
 The result?
-There are only a handful of coasters that merit my top rating of five stars.
+There are only a handful of coasters that merit our top rating of five stars.
 Twisted Colossus now joins them.

 - Type of coaster: Hybrid wooden-steel